Common Eye Problems and Homeopathy

 Conjunctiva is the mucous membrane that lines the eyelid and the eye surface.
 Conjunctivitis is the inflammation of conjunctiva and is characterized by swelling and redness.
 Conjunctivitis is commonly caused by: A viral or bacterial infection Conjunctivitis can be cured by homeopathy remedies.
 While it is believed that wearing dark glasses can alleviate the condition, the truth is the dark glasses only keep your eyes cool and prevent immediate contact of the hands and eyes which can spread this contagious infection faster.

 The eye requires constant flow of tears for moisturizing and lubrication to sustain vision.
 An imbalance in this tear flow can cause a condition called dry eyes and can lead to irritation, pain and blurring of vision.
 These symptoms aggravate on exposure to wind and cold air and one must be extremely careful of its occurrence during monsoons.
-Dry eyes cannot be cured but can certainly be treated.
-Treatments range from artificial tear drops to punctual occlusion and sometimes even surgery.
+Dry eyes cannot be cured but can certainly be managed with artificial tear drops to punctual occlusion and sometimes even surgery.

 Dry eyes caused by excessive exposure to wind and the sun, exposure to chemicals, smoke and fumes.
 Allergy of dust, pollen, medicines, cosmetics and most of the times even by continued usage of contact-lenses Injury caused physically or by radiation.